swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-This property wrapper can be initialized with a value to be traced, or with an existing history of a value being traced.
+This property wrapper provides the history of the traced value via its projection, and it can be initialized with a value to be traced, or with an existing history of a traced value.
 Now consider the following model for a simple text editor that supports change tracking:

 ```swift
 struct TextEditor {